 The discussion must be documented by you and recorded as having been completed on MyCPD.
-The functionality to document this in MyCPD will be available from July 2024.
+The functionality to document this in MyCPD will be available from July 2027.

-We have provided a downloadable 'guidance template' to support the discussion which can be viewed at: optical.org/reflectiveexerciseguidancetemplate/.
+We have provided a downloadable 'guidance template' to support the discussion which can be viewed on the reflective exercise page of our website.
 You should reflect on:

-- your CPD plan, CPD activity and reflection statements already carried out to date, as well as thinking about what other CPD activities you need to carry out for the remainder of the cycle (if any). - other information you have collected about your professional practice, for example, feedback from your line manager or employer, patient satisfaction data and/or clinical audit (where available).
+- your personal development plan, CPD activity and reflection statements already carried out, as well as thinking about what other CPD activities you need to carry out for the remainder of the cycle (if any). - other information you have collected about your professional practice, for example, feedback from your line manager or employer, patient satisfaction data and/or clinical audit (where available).